dji-sdk/Onboard-SDK/Onboard_API_Doc/en/StepToActivateOnboardSDK.md

 ![Configure the Baud](Images/simulatorUI2.jpg)

-Note that you need to restart the simulation if the aircraft is disconnected from your PC.
+>Note: that you need to restart the simulation if the aircraft is disconnected from your PC.

 ## 5. Connect Your Mobile Device
 Ensure your Android or iOS mobile device has an internet connection, and connect it to the remote controller.
 Launch the DJI GO or DJI Pilot app.